GoogleCloudPlatform/webapp2/docs/guide/routing.rst

         (r'/products/(\d+)', ProductHandler),
     ])

+When a request comes in, the application will match the request path to find the corresponding handler.
 If no route matches, an ``HTTPException`` is raised with status code 404, and the WSGI application can handle it accordingly (see :ref:`guide.exceptions`).

 The `regex` part is an ordinary regular expression (see the :py:mod:`re`